Urooba-Batool/Data-Structures-and-Algorithms/Array-DSA/README.md

 ---

+## 📑 Additional Resources in This Folder
+Along with the source code files, this folder also contains:
+- **PDF File** → Contains all the task problems with detailed statements.
+- **Source Code with Screenshots** → Each problem has its source code along with output screenshots for better understanding.

+---

 ## 💡 Why Arrays Are Important
 Arrays form the foundation of many advanced data structures such as:
 - Strings